 In other words, it’s crazy, y’all.

-Unlike IOA, which currently offers early entry only during peak periods, USF admits eligible on-site resort guests one hour before the general public every day, with the turnstiles opening up to 90 minutes before the official opening time.
-Early entry is a tremendous perk if you’re staying on-property, but you’ll still be competing with thousands of other resort guests, so arrive at least 30 minutes before early entry starts; during peak season, showing up on the very first boat or bus from your hotel is recommended. .
+When early park admission is offered USF admits eligible on-site resort guests one hour before the general public, with the turnstiles opening up to 90 minutes before the official opening time.
+Early entry is a tremendous perk if you’re staying on-property, but you’ll still be competing with thousands of other resort guests, so arrive at least 30 minutes before early entry starts; during peak season, showing up on the very first boat or bus from your hotel is recommended.
 If you’re a day guest visiting on an early park admission day, Diagon Alley will already be packed when you arrive.
 Even when Universal Studios Florida doesn't offer early park admission, hotel guests in Islands of Adventure may enter Diagon Alley via the Hogwarts Express up to 30 minutes before park opening, and day guests a little after that, though Escape from Gringotts doesn't begin operating until official opening time.

 Universal has multiple operational options for allowing guests into USF's Wizarding World.
 On low to moderate attendance days, you'll be able to stroll in and out of Diagon Alley without restriction.
 On days of heavy attendance, barricades will limit access to the London waterfront, forcing guest to queue near Fear Factor Live and enter Diagon Alley at controlled pace, exiting only towards San Francisco.
 If the park is so busy that Diagon Alley reaches maximum capacity, timed-entry return tickets specifying when you can visit will be distributed from touchscreen kiosks located between Men In Black and Fear Factor Live.
 Guests are given a selection of one-hour return windows, assuming any are still available.
 Once your time comes, report to the gates at the end of London near Fear Factor Live.
 On the busiest days, standby queues may snake from Fear Factor Live behind MEN IN BLACK towards Simpsons, but waiting in these is strongly discouraged; by late afternoon you should almost always be able to waltz right into Diagon Alley without a wait.
 (Gringotts itself is of course another story.).